SeisComP3/seiscomp3/src/trunk/libs/seiscomp3/io/recordstream/descriptions/global_recordstream.rst

 SDSArchive
 ----------

-This RecordStream reads data from one or more SeisComP (SDS) archives using the :ref:`rs-file` RecordStream.
-The source is interpreted as a directory path list separated using commas.
+This RecordStream reads data from an SeisComP (SDS) archive using the :ref:`rs-file` RecordStream.
+The source is interpreted as a directory path.

 Example
 ^^^^^^^

 - ``sdsarchive:///home/sysop/seiscomp3/var/lib/archive``

-- ``sdsarchive:///SDSA,/SDSB,/SDSC``

-Different SDS are not merged, but are read sequentially depending on data existence.
-If a requested file is missing in the current SDS it is searched on the next archive in the list.
-On success it will deliver all the rest of files for the current channel from this SDS archive.
-On failure the next SDS archive is searched.

-This process is repeated for each requested channel individually.
-It always starts to search data from the first given SDS to the last one, for each data channel.

 .. _rs-odcarchive: